babyblueviper1/Viper-Stack-Omega/Omega_v10/Custom_builds.md

 Built with Bitcoin sovereignty in mind.
 Modular, auditable, battle-tested.
 AI-assisted pruning and predictive analytics for users who demand precision.
-Trusted by operators who treat Bitcoin as gold, not a game.
+For those who treat Bitcoin as gold, not a game.

 Ωmega is more than software — it’s a personalized Bitcoin weapon.